Lyr-7D1h/swayest_workstyle/README.md

 The main configuration consists of deciding which icons to use for which applications.

 The config file is located at `${XDG_CONFIG_HOME}/sworkstyle/config.toml`.
 It will be generated if missing.
 Read the generated file.
 The syntax is in TOML and should be pretty self-explanatory.
-A secondardy config file called user-config.toml will be added at the end of the main config file if it exists.
+A secondary config file called user-config.toml will be added at the end of the main config file if it exists.

 When an app isn't recogised in the config, `sworkstyle` will log the application name as a warning.
 Simply add that string to your config file, with an icon of your choice.